Do Binaural Beats Really Work? Uncovering the Science & the Benefits

 However, there is no clear evidence that auditory entrainment alone such as binaural beats can cause seizures.

-There is also some clinical evidence that meditones lower seizure activity.
+There is also some clinical evidence that binaural beats lower seizure activity.

 However, if you have a history of seizures and are concerned, please speak with your doctor before using binaural beats.

-And while the jury may be out about the effectiveness of binaural beats?
-Many different benefits of music have been scientifically proven over the years.
+While the jury may be out about the effectiveness of binaural beats?
+Many benefits of music have been scientifically proven over the years.

 1. Stress Relief: Listening to music activates the parasympathetic nervous system and reduces the stress response